FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 ## Example Usage

-For a data transfer example using two connectors communicating with the IDS protocol, check the [Example's README](example/README.md).
+For a data transfer example using two connectors communicating with the DSP protocol, check the [Example's README](example/README.md).

 ## Functionality